 This AAT (Association of Accounting Technicians) professional level apprenticeship is a higher- level accounting qualification.
 If you successfully complete this qualification and fulfil the AAT’s work experience requirements, you can apply for AAT full membership and achieve professional AAT (MAAT) status.

-This flexible apprenticeship is delivered in partnership with Mindful Education, and combines online learning with face-to-face lessons in the classroom.
+This flexible apprenticeship is delivered in partnership with Mindful Education, and combines online learning with regular sessions with a college tutor.

-The duration of the apprenticeship will be 18-24 months.
+The duration of the apprenticeship is typically 15-18 months.

 In this apprenticeship you will cover higher accounting tasks including drafting financial statements, managing budgets and evaluating financial performance.